dada/theresa/README.txt

-basically you start the server on the desktop PC (the server sits quietly in the system tray), then start the client on the (ActiveSync-connected) Pocket PC et voila, you can use your finger on the PDA touchscreen to move faders and push buttons.
+basically you start the server on the desktop PC (the server sits quietly in the system tray), then start the client on the (ActiveSync-connected) Pocket PC et voila, you can use your finger on the PDA touchscreen to move faders, push buttons and XY pads.

-faders and buttons that can be freely assigned to MIDI CC. how sweet.
+faders, buttons and pads that can be freely assigned to MIDI CC. how sweet.

 Theresa has customizable layouts, she's skinnable and can save/load presets. last but not least, she's freeware (as in free beer) and open source.